handsontable/handsontable/docs/content/guides/columns/column-filter.md

 # Column filter

-Filter your data by values or by sets of criteria.
+Filter your data by values or based on multiple criteria.

 [[toc]]

 ## Overview

-**The filter menu is part of the dropdown menu.**
+**The filter menu is part of the column menu.**

 - Filter lives in the [column menu], so you need to enable it first
 - After filtering the data is trimming.